-Developing young children’s gross motor skills can be achieved through play and exploration.
+Young children can develop their gross motor skills through play and exploration.

 A few examples of gross motor skills include:

-While there are countless toys available on the market claiming to be essential for promoting gross motor development, the truth is that apart from using the environment and a child’s own body, there are only a few toys and pieces of equipment I would consider worth purchasing.
+While countless toys on the market claim to be essential for promoting gross motor development, the truth is that — aside from using the environment and a child’s own body — there are only a few toys and pieces of equipment I’d consider worth purchasing.

-Children are exposed to so much equipment and space to build those large muscles – at school, in parks and gardens, in the home and in open outdoor spaces.
+Children are exposed to plenty of equipment and space to build those large muscles — at school, in parks and gardens, at home, and in open outdoor spaces.

-If you’d like to buy some gross motor equipment, here is a list of my top 9 recommended items that will make the most impact, be suitable for different ages and be played with for years.
+If you’d like to buy some gross motor equipment, here’s a list of my top nine recommended items that will make the biggest impact, suit different ages, and be played with for years.

-Many of these can be improvised or handmade as well and many are simple, inexpensive items.
+Many of these can also be improvised or handmade — and many are simple, inexpensive items.

 1. Balls

 At the top of the list is the simple ball.
-Children should be playing with playground balls of all types and sizes.
+Children should play with playground balls of all types and sizes.

 Here are a few types of balls to encourage kids to play with:

-There are a variety of ball activities and games that can be played indoors and outdoors that are great for developing the muscles, and skills such as eye-foot and eye-hand coordination.
+A variety of ball activities can be played indoors and outdoors, which are great for developing muscles and improving skills like foot-eye and hand-eye coordination.

 2. Bats and Rackets

-Any kind of bat or racket is a superb gross motor aid as kids learn to handle them and hit balls with them.
+Any kind of bat or racket is a superb gross motor aid, as children learn to handle them and hit balls with them.

 Younger children can play with soft baseball bats or small tennis/badminton rackets.